Electrostatic speakers and Magnetostatic speakers both are planar dipoles, and they both tend to be flat and large

 I know, most dipolar speakers do not rank high on the Wife Acceptance Factor.
 That’s probably why so few people actually have Magnepans, Apogees or Martin Logans.
-Maybe this is even a reason why Apogee stopped producing their famous magnetostatics.
-At least Martin Logans are visually transparent but still I have friends who are not allowed by their spouces to buy even domestically-sized Martin Logan speakers.
+Maybe this is even a reason why Apogee stopped producing its famous magnetostatics.
+At least Martin Logans are visually transparent but still, I have friends who are not allowed by their spouses to buy even domestically-sized Martin Logan speakers.
 This is why you’ll find them mostly in possession of crazy audiophiles who live alone or have separate rooms for their audio systems.
-Either way, it’s a shame that these kind of speakers are not more well-known because they really offer an incredible approach to music reproduction.
+Either way, it’s a shame that these kinds of speakers are not more well-known because they really offer an incredible approach to music reproduction.

 The principle behind electrostatic speakers